cabal-club/cable/wire.md

 3. a topic string (`post/topic`)

-A user writing a chat message or join to a channel implies that that named channel has now been created, if it hasn't already, and thus MUST be returned in Channel List Requests.
+A user writing a chat message or join to a channel implies that that named channel has now been created, if it hasn't already been, and thus MUST be returned in Channel List Requests.

 #### 5.4.1 Names